 Teachers' Pensions is no longer issuing annual benefit statements, so make sure that you have signed up to 'My Pension Online' and check your statement.

-See the latest pensions news for information on changes to the Teachers' Pension Scheme, including new flexibility:
+See the latest pensions news for information on recent changes to the Teachers' Pension Scheme:

 Teachers' Pensions Scheme changes 2013-14

 The government has now announced the outcome of the consultation on the second year of contribution increases for Teachers Pensions.
 This represents the second of the three year increases imposed by the government on all public sector pension schemes with the aim of increasing the overall contribution made by members.

 The full details are below but in short:

 - Staff earning under £26,000 or full-time equivalent will pay no more than currently.

 - Staff earning £26,000 but under £32,000 will pay 0.6% extra a month.

 - Staff earning £32,000 but under £45,000 will pay 1.2% extra a month.

 - Staff earning more than £45,000 will pay between 2.1% and 2.4% extra per month.

 Together with other unions, UCU remains opposed to any increases in pension contributions that are not justified on the grounds of the financial health of the TPS scheme.
 We deplore the unilateral decision to impose arbitrary increases justified only on purely political grounds without conducting a valuation of the present scheme.